conormcneil/ng-ui-router-auth/readme.md

-# Angular JWT App
+# Angular JSON Web Token (JWT) App

-This app is designed to demonstrate route-based authentication & authorization within Angular.js and Node.js using ui-Router.
+This app is designed to demonstrate route-based authentication & authorization using JSON Web Tokens (JWT), Angular.js, Node.js, and ui-Router.

 As a demo, the app consists of two users; an admin and a user.